-- (i) a strong cultural element
+- a) a strong cultural element - b) co-ordination

-- (ii) co-ordination

-- (iii) clinical support
+- c) clinical support

-- (iv) assessment
+- d) assessment

-- (v) advisory
+- e) advisory

-- (vi) educating
+- f) educating

-- (vii) counselling
+- g) counselling

-- (viii) facilitating
+- h) facilitating

-- 1.2.7 Allied Health/ Public Health/Technical Management Positions (salary scales 5.6)
+- 1.2.7 Allied Health/ Public Health/Technical Management Positions

-Management positions will only be covered if they meet the specific criteria outlined in clause 5.6. - 1.2.8 Any other employees substantially employed in one of the above positions who may from time to time use an alternative title. - 1.2.9 Nothing in the above coverage clause shall act to exclude any employee who is a member of the PSA and was covered by the 2005-07 regional MECA that preceded this agreement, nor shall it act to include any employee whose position was explicitly excluded from coverage of the regional MECA that preceded this Agreement unless the PSA and the DHB concerned specifically agree otherwise. - 1.2.10 Genetic Counsellors are excluded from coverage under this MECA. - 1.2.11 Dental Assistants employed by the ADHB Greenlane Hospital and Middlemore Hospital are excluded from coverage under this MECA. - 1.2.12 The parties agree that, where new or emerging roles are identified that either consider are within the general ambit of coverage of this Agreement, but not specifically listed above or in Appendix K, they shall work together to determine the appropriateness of coverage by the Agreement and, if so, the salary scale(s) that should apply.
-Any outcomes shall be recorded by way of formal variation to this Agreement or through formal exchange of letter or memorandum.
+Management positions will only be covered if they meet the specific criteria outlined in clause 5.2.7(c).

+- 1.2.8 Any other employees substantially employed in one of the above positions who may from time to time use an alternative title. - 1.2.9 Nothing in the above coverage clause shall act to exclude any employee who is a member of the PSA and was covered by the 2005-07 regional MECA that preceded this agreement, nor shall it act to include any employee whose position was explicitly excluded from coverage of the regional MECA that preceded this Agreement unless the PSA and the DHB concerned specifically agree otherwise. - 1.2.10 Genetic Counsellors are excluded from coverage under this MECA.

-1.3 Existing Employees on Individual Employment Agreements
+1.2.11 RESERVED

+- 1.2.12 The parties agree that, where new or emerging roles are identified that either consider are within the general ambit of coverage of this Agreement, but not specifically listed above or in Appendix K, they shall work together to determine the appropriateness of coverage by the Agreement and, if so, the salary scale(s) that should apply.
+Any outcomes shall be recorded by way of formal variation to this Agreement or through formal exchange of letter or memorandum. - 1.3 Existing Employees on Individual Employment Agreements